preciofishbone/OmniaDocsG2/pages/edit-page/index.rst

 Default blocks
 ***************
-The default blocks that belongs to the Page Type is generally, which means that you can content to them, most likely edit settings, but you can't move or delete them.
+The default blocks that belongs to the Page Type is generally locked, which means that you can content to them, most likely edit settings, but you can't move or delete them.
 Although, you can normally add other blocks both above and below lockad blocks.

 When you click a block you can see that it's locked this way: